 Ensuring Opportunity engaged the UC Berkeley Center for Labor Research and Education at University of California, Berkeley to conduct a prospective impact study to look at the possible effects on low wage workers, businesses and consumers if the minimum wage was increased to $15 throughout Contra Costa County.
-Read the Labor Center’s Policy Brief (Sept 2015).
+Read the Labor Center’s (Sept 2015).

 The Labor Center is a public service and outreach program of the UC Berkeley Institute for Research on Labor and Employment.